nigelhorne/Genealogy-ChroniclingAmerica/README.md

 ## new

-Creates a Genealogy::ChroniclingAMerica object.
+Creates a Genealogy::ChroniclingAmerica object.

 It takes three mandatory arguments state, firstname and lastname.
 State must be the full name, not an abbreviation.

 There are four optional arguments: middlename, date\_of\_birth, date\_of\_death, ua and host.

-host is the domain of the site to search, the default is chroniclingamerica.loc.gov.
+Host is the domain of the site to search, the default is chroniclingamerica.loc.gov.

-ua is a pointer to an object that understands get and env\_proxy messages, such as [LWP::UserAgent::Throttled](https://metacpan.org/pod/LWP::UserAgent::Throttled).
+Ua is a pointer to an object that understands get and env\_proxy messages, such as [LWP::UserAgent::Throttled](https://metacpan.org/pod/LWP::UserAgent::Throttled).

 ## get\_next\_entry